Adriano-Barbieri62/ReminderApp/README.md

 Choosing this option will allow the program to start automatically when Windows starts.
 * Show reminder preview at startup if the program is minimized (checked by default)
 When the program minimizes to the system tray at startup, it opens a preview of the day's reminders.
+* Check for updates (selected by default)
+If this option is enabled, check for program updates at startup.
 Once the configuration is complete, press Enter or the "OK" button to validate the changes.
 To cancel the changes press Escape or the "Cancel" button.
 Continuing with the Settings menu:
 * Set hotkey combination Ctrl+Shift+K